GetScandium/product-docs/step-settings.md

 1. **Title**: A descriptive title for the step
 2. **Text to Assign:** The input value of the step (if the target element of the step is an input editable field)
 3. **Target element:** CSS Selector string to identify the target element of the step.
-4. **Element mode**:
+4. **Wait mode**: By default, Scandium tries to perform some visibility and actionability check on elements before making actions on the target element.
+It "waits" for these checks to be true before performing the action of the step.
+If these checks do not pass, the step fails with either an "`Element was found but wasn't visible`" error or "`Element was found but wasn't actionable`" error.
-   1. **Element should be visible**: The target element must be visible on the page i.e not hidden, not blocked by another element.
+   1. **Element should be visible**: The target element must be visible on the page i.e not hidden, not blocked/covered by another element.
-   2. **Element should be actionable**: In addition to the target element being visible, it must also be actionable i.e not disabled or have readonly property.
+   2. **Element should be actionable**: In addition to the target element being visible, it must also be actionable i.e not disabled or have readonly property.\
+      \
+      If you uncheck both of these boxes, it means you are instructing Scandium to not check for these conditions before performing the action of the step.
+This is similar to _forcing clicks_ on frameworks like Playwright (`locator.click({force: true})`), Cypress (`cy.get('@closeBtn').click({ force: true })`).
 5. **Failure mode (When this step fails):** Determines what should happen to the test if the step fails.
 There are three (3) modes available:
    1. **Fail test immediately:** The test will be aborted and reported as failed.
 Steps after the failed step will not be executed.
    2. **Fail and continue:** The test will be reported as failed, but test will not be aborted.
 Steps after the failed step will still be executed.